phlummox-patches/podman-haskell/README.md

 A client library for [podman](https://podman.io)

 **NB:** This fork of <https://github.com/softwarefactory-project/podman-haskell>
-is experimental, and not known to actually work!
+is experimental!
+(Although it has been tested somewhat against the Alpine build of podman 3.2.3.
+See the GitHub actions [workflow file](.github/workflows/build.yml).)
 If you want something that is maintained and tested, use the original.

 For development tips, see [HACKING.md](HACKING.md).